luxonis/models/src/luxonis_train/models/heads/README.md

 ## List of supported heads
-Every head takes this parameters:
+Every head takes these parameters:
- - n_classes: int # number of classes to predict
+ - n_classes: int # Number of classes
- - attach_index: int # on which backbone/neck layer should the head attach to.
+ - attach_index: int # Index of previous output that the head attaches to.
 Defaults to -1.
+ - main_metric: str # Name of the main metric which is used for tracking training process.
+Defaults to head specific value.

 Here is a list of all supported heads and any additional parameters they take:
 - ClassificationHead